Jakobimatrix/settings/README.md

     * `sudo make install`
  3. Include the library (header only) using the provided CMakeLists.txt or just include the relative path:
     * e.g: `#include "settings/include/settings.hpp"`
- 4. (This step is not necessary) In the build folder there is a bash script to build and run the unit tests for tinyxml2 and the Settings class.
+ 4. (This step is not necessary) There is a bash script to build and run the unit tests for tinyxml2 and the Settings class.
     * requires boost to be installed (works with 1.65.1)
-    * `cd build/`
     * `./buildAndRunTests.sh`
  5. (This step is not necessary) There is an example in example.cpp.
     * build it: `g++ -std=gnu++17 src/tinyxml2/tinyxml2.cpp example.cpp -o run_example`